 With so many social listening tools out there, decision-makers may be motivated to cheat and get by with lesser tools.
 Budgets are real, but don’t let the bottom line keep you from researching your options, as a shoddy intel capture is worthless so you’re not actually saving money – you’re throwing it away.

-Analytics for social media are an investment worth making – especially when that insight includes sentiment analysis, image analysis, and customer experience analysis.
 If you purchase tools that integrate with other systems, like your in-house CRM, you’ll not only get even more accurate and highly relevant data quickly, but will finally put all of that previously unused intelligence gathering to work!
 That’s an ROI most brands can experience immediately.

 And if you’re still unsure, look at the top brands using social analytics effectively, and follow their lead.